Singular Vector Perturbation under Gaussian Noise: Application

-It is immediate to verify that when $L \nmid f_cT$, we have $U^TU=I_2$, and $V$ is nearly orthogonal since we have assumed that $\theta_n$ are choosen unifromly at random from the parameter space (rigorous calculation of the distance between $V$ and an orthogonal matrix can be found in [8]).
-This decomposition clearly shows how the noiseless part of $Y$ linearly depends on $(\cos(\theta),\sin(\theta))$.
-When noise is absent, PCA does the job of seperating $U$ from $\Sigma V^T$, where the latter is just a scaled version of the constellation.
-With noise is added, as explained earlier, each individual point in the graph turns into a cluster (Figure 2).
+It can be shown that when $L \nmid f_cT$ ($L$ does not divide $f_cT$), $U$ and $V$ satisfy $U^TU=I$ and $V^TV\approx I$ with high probability.
+The orthogonality of $U$ can be immediately verified from its expression, but proving the nearly orthogonality of $V$ is more delicate.
+Roughly speaking, it follows from the uniformity assumption of $\theta_n$ and the central limit theorem.
+To avoid distraction from our main purpose, we put the rigorous proof in \cite{me}.

+Since both $U$ and $V$ are (nearly) orthogonal, then $U\Sigma V^T$ is close to the actual SVD of $Y$ when $W=0$ or small.
+In other words, the right singular vectors of $Y$ are good approximations of $V$, whose columns are exactly the constellation points $(\cos(\theta_n),\sin(\theta_n))$.
+Figure \ref{fig:cluster} plots the right singular vector of an instance of $Y$, and it is indeed close to the constellation diagram.\\

-Even though it is quite obvious to a human observer how many clusters there are in Figure 2 without any prior knowledge, the exisiting clustering algorithms are surprisingly inferior by requiring either the number of clusters or the cluster radius as input.
-When the number of clusters is unknown as in our setting, many previous work suggest to do brute force on all the possible numbers (which are 2, 4, 8, 16, 32, maybe also 64, 128), and compare the clustering results in some ad hoc way to decide which is more likely.
-A more pleasant way to do this is by finding the cluster radius, which is exactly the place to use our results in this paper.
+It might be easy for a human observer to tell how many clusters there are in Figure \ref{fig:cluster} without any prior knowledge, but most clustering algorithms require additional information such as the number of clusters or the cluster radius as input.
+While both parameters are not easy to obtain in this model, many previous work suggest to do brute force on all the possible values of $M$ (that are 2, 4, 8, 16, 32, maybe also 64, 128), and compare the clustering results in some ad hoc way to decide which fits the data best.